richardgourley/django-relationships-explained-in-postgresql/2-onetoone-setnull.md

     print("No special offer code has been created.")
 ```

-- You could use hasattr() instead to handle a user without a created profile.
+- You could use hasattr() instead to handle a customer who hasn't been assigned a special offer code.

 ```
 hasattr(customer, 'code')